ICE-V-Wireless/ICE-V_WiFiMgr/README.md

 to view this information.

-NOTE: For ESP-IDF V4.4.1 the boot-up firmware automatically disables the USB serial port that's used for monitoring, so this feature will only show you the first few lines of the boot-up process.
-ESP-IDF V5.0 added the ability to prevent disabling USB but function call is not available in V4.4.1 so it's been turned off with preprocessor macros in the `main/wifi.c` file.
+NOTE: For ESP-IDF V4.4.1 on, the boot-up firmware automatically disables the USB serial port that's used for monitoring, so this feature will only show you the first few lines of the boot-up process.
+Starting at some point in ESP-IDF V4.4.1 the ability to prevent disabling USB was added but is not available in earlier versions so it's important to use the latest stable version of ESP-IDF V4.4.x

 ## Provisioning
 Use a smartphone to attach to the SoftAP.
 Search for a network